 Create a special package of incentives to facilitate the creation of "cool businesses."
-(Examples include the Neighborhood Restaurant Initiative in Boston, or DC's Great Streets funding program.)
+(Examples include the Neighborhood Restaurant Initiative in Boston, or DC's Great Streets grant funding program for small businesses.)

 12. Strengthen New Carrollton's "edge city" position by strengthening its place in the metropolitan transit system by developing a separate transit vision plan, including extending the Purple Line light rail from New Carrollton to Alexandria, Virginia, which is part of the original Purple Line proposal (as pictured below), and the creation of MARC (the state's passenger rail system) railroad passenger service from Annapolis to New Carrollton (and on to Washington).

 Purple Line concept map from the Sierra Club Metro DC chapter.

 * From "Economic restructuring success and failure: Detroit compared to Bilbao, Liverpool, and Pittsburgh":

 The six components of a successful broad ranging revitalization program.
 In writing about the various efforts, I drew the conclusion that successful revitalization programs, especially in those cities that were working to overturn serious disadvantages, were comprised of these elements:

 - A commitment to the development and production of a broad, comprehensive, visionary, and detailed revitalization plan/s (Bilbao, Hamburg, Liverpool);